Tarek-Zaher/tarek-zaher/posts/favorite-color.md

 Here's what my little man told me today when I invited him up to my brain to speak:

 A mountain is a slow moving wave
-the ocean is a giant engine
+every ocean is one giant engine
 powered by the warmth of the sun
+which has come from very far away
+(the warmth)
-which has waited a very long time
+,waited a very long time
-and travelled very far
-to just now
-and now
+(the warmth)
-and now
+and just now
 without notice
-reach you
+has washed upon the shore
+of the back of your neck
+in spring